How Supply Chain Blockchain can offer End-to-End Traceability?

 Since blockchain allows to track all types of transactions in a secure and transparent way, it offers a lot of possibilities across the entire supply chain.

 Every time a product changes hands in the supply chain, the transaction can be recorded on the blockchain to create the history of an item, from the manufacturing to sale.
 Implementing blockchain in supply chain could reduce additional costs, human errors and time delays.

-By enabling transparency across the involved parties in the supply chain blockchain, the blockchain establishes the trust level which has been challenging for the last many years.
+By enabling transparency across the involved parties in the blockchain supply chain, the blockchain establishes the trust level which has been challenging for the last many years.

 With blockchain implementation in Supply Chain, you know who you are trading with, where the product has been originated from, who refined it and if the payment is fair or not.

 The distributed ledger can provide the opportunity to change the way the industries and companies operate the supply chains.